trishume/sympy-wiki-with-svn/GSoC-2011-Ideas.md

 # Google Summer of Code 2011

 This is the list of ideas for students wishing to apply for Google Summer of Code 2011.

 If you are a student interested in applying, please get in touch with us on our [mailing list](http://groups.google.com/group/sympy), so that we can help you with the application.

 ## Ideas

 Please add new ideas here.
 This is for inspiration, you can apply with something completely different if you like.
 The best project for you is one you are interested in, and are knowledgeable about.
 That way, you will be the most successful in your project and have the most fun doing it, while we will be the most confident in your commitment and your ability to complete it.

 The ideas are in no particular order.
 Ideas in bold are ones that we would really like to have implemented.
 Some of these things are already partially implemented.
 Checkout the current source or ask on the mailing list to see where things presently stand.

-The second section contains more detailed projects, that can be done.
+The second section contains more detailed projects that can be done.

 * anything from our [[roadmap]]
 * optimize the core using Cython (see [this proof-of-concept](http://groups.google.com/group/sympy/browse_thread/thread/aa3f4263bc3f7e23))